Jim Langley: Post-playing career

-Langley retired in 1971 and became a coach at Crystal Palace before returning to Hillingdon Borough as a club administrator.
-He appears to have had one last sojourn in management for Dulwich Hamlet in the latter part of the 1976–77 season where he strived, ultimately fruitlessly, to prevent their relegation into the Second Division of the Isthmian League.
+Langley left the role as Hillingdon Borough player-manager after the FA Trophy final in May 1971, becoming a trainer-coach at Crystal Palace on 23 August 1971.
+He returned to Hillingdon Borough as manager on 27 November 1973 serving until August 1975.
+He was unable to prevent the club's relegation in the 1973–74 season but oversaw their return to the Southern League Premier Division in the following season.
+In early March 1977 he became manager of Dulwich Hamlet where he strived, ultimately fruitlessly, to prevent their relegation into the Second Division of the Isthmian League.
+He returned to Hillingdon Borough as manager for the final time in the 1977-78 season before becoming general manager of the club in May 1978.

 Langley after his time at Hillingdon Borough Football Club was finally finished moved into a career in hospitality as managing steward with overall responsibility for the operation of the club including the bar and premises firstly at West Drayton Royal British Legion and then at Sipson Royal British Legion.
 He was a popular person well known for his slightly wide legged gait caused by a lifetime of strenuous physical activity playing football and his characteristic friendly charm that he displayed to everybody that he met.

+He became Club President of his Grandson Lee Langley's boyhood club; Staines Town.
+Lee attempted to follow in Jimmy's footsteps, trialling for Brentford, before becoming a trainee at QPR, interest in the young, but tough central midfielder also came from Chelsea; but within a month of this interest he tore a cruciate ligament and his time at the pro clubs came to an end.
+Lee is now a founder member and the Club President of Stoke & Torbay Police FC, whose annual charity matches are named 'The Gentleman Jim Cup' after Jimmy.

 Langley died in London at the age of 78.
 Six days after his death his former club Fulham held a minute's silence before their home match with Newcastle United.